UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 <img src="/figures/perceptron.png" width="50%">

+*Figure from Wikipedia*

 There are different activation functions.
+Most of them map the input to between 0 and 1, where 0 means the neuron is inactive and 1 means the neuron is excited.

 <img src="/figures/activation.png" width="60%">

+*Figure from The Elements of Statistical Learning by Hastie et al*

 ## Exercise 0